Luke Perry Dies; Former '90210' Actor Was 52

 While Perry was best-known for playing a teenager, he was in his early 20s when he joined the cast of Beverly Hills 90210 in 1990.
 In the years since, he also had recurring roles on a number of other shows, from OZ to Riverdale.

+It added that Perry had been a "father figure and mentor to the show's young cast."

+Perry's prolific acting career includes his extensive work as a voice actor.
+His famously husky voice has been part of animated series that range from The Simpsons and Biker Mice From Mars to Johnny Bravo.

-Perry made headlines in October 2016, when he greeted his 50th birthday by appearing on the cover of AARP's magazine, along with the headline, "Welcome to the 902-5-OH."
+Perry also made headlines in October 2016, when he greeted his 50th birthday by appearing on the cover of AARP's magazine, along with the headline, "Welcome to the 902-5-OH."